1918: Bertie

 As a class, discuss the following questions:

-• What does Bertie’s gift reveal about his values and hopes?
+• What does Bertie’s gift show about his hopes and values?

-• How did families welcome soldiers home after WWI?
+• How did families welcome soldiers home after World War I?

 • What does “on tick” mean, and what does it tell us about life in 1918?